OpenImagingLab/DualDn/docs/Synthetic.md

 3. You can modify the test settings in the `datasets/val` section of the experiment options file at `'./experiments/DualDn/DualDn.yml'`, including but not limited to parameters such as the random noise level (`K_min`, `K_max`), fixed noise type (`noise_model`), random ISP amplification ratio (`alpha__min`, `alpha__max`) and different ISP algorithms (`final_stage`, `demosaic_type`, `gamma_type`).

-4. Find the test results in `'./results'`
+4. Find the testing results in `'./results'`

 ## Inference